 You can reach Berlin from all directions by using the fast InterCity-Express-, InterCity-, EuroCity- and InterRegio Trains.
-The central station Berlin Hauptbahnhof, connecting east-west train lines with north-south train lines, in the heart of Berlin was opened in 2006.
+The central station Berlin Hauptbahnhof is connecting east-west train lines with north-south train lines in the heart of Berlin.

 Depending on the location of your hotel you may also choose Ostbahnhof, Bahnhof Gesundbrunnen, Südkreuz or Bahnhof Spandau as arrival train station.
 All train stations are well connected to the public transportation system.

 Berlin's public transportation system includes S-Bahn (express city train), U-Bahn (underground train), bus and tram.

 Route planer: www.bvg.de/en/Welcome